 You only need 4 base ingredients for this recipe:

 - All-Purpose Flour – Regular flour provides structure and a delicate, crumbly texture, typical of sugar cookies.
-You might be able to substitute it with a 1:1 gluten-free flour blend if needed, but I recommend a mix of 3/4 of gluten-free flour blend and 1/4 of almond flour for a moister cookie dough.
+For a gluten-free version, use my gluten-free conversion guide.

 - Maple Syrup – Maple syrup naturally sweetens the cookies without refined sugar, adding a slight caramel flavor.
 Alternatives include agave syrup, coconut nectar, or date syrup, though each may affect the flavor slightly.